-College Police and Emergency Information website: http://www.saddleback.edu/police/evacuation maps evacuation floor plans and Emergency Operations Plan(EOP).
+College Police and Emergency Information website: Police Evacuation Area Maps and Emergency Operation Plan (EOP)

 Alcohol and Other Drugs Policy and Programs

 The college makes available to students and employees a wide variety of programs designed to discourage the use of illicit substances and provide information on legal and responsible alcohol consumption.
 Abuse of alcohol and drugs can have a dramatic impact on academic, professional, and family life.
 Members of the community who may be experiencing difficulty with drugs or alcohol are encouraged to seek assistance.